-Plan Year: July 1 through June 30 Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.
-Projected Covered Payroll: \$920,781,074 for 2015-2016 plan year.
-4.00%, net of investment expenses.
-Net Investment Return Member Contribution Rate: None Department Contribution Rate: Funded on a cash basis Funding Method: Pay as you go Funding Policy: Funded on a cash basis Claim Reserve:
+Plan Year: July 1 through June 30

+Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.

-Claim Reserve:NoneOpen Claim Reserve:NonePending Claim Reserve:None
+Projected Covered Payroll: \$991,814,994 for 2017-2018 plan year.

+Net Investment Return 3.50%, net of investment expenses.
+The information and analysis used in selecting this assumption is shown in the Proposed Change in Investment Return Assumption for Death and Disability Funds letter dated May 31, 2016.

+Member Contribution Rate: None

+Department Contribution Rate: Funded on a cash basis

+Funding Method: Pay as you go

+Funding Policy: Funded on a cash basis

+Claim Reserve: None

+Open Claim Reserve: None

+Pending Claim Reserve: None

 Incurred Claims: Paid claims for the year

-Changes in Actuarial Assumptions: There were no assumption changes since the last valuation.
+Changes in Actuarial Assumptions: There were no changes in actuarial assumptions since the prior valuation.